-This post will include both the current SP 500 forecast as well as the previous SP 500 forecast.
+This post will include both the current SP 500 outlook as well as the previous SP 500 forecast.
 The forecast and its patterns will also be discussed, as well as how to interpret them.

-SP 500 Forecast and Charts
+SP 500 Outlook and Charts

 A number of different algorithms are used to carry out the calculations.
 In addition to historical S&P 500 values over the previous five years, this forecast takes into account other variables such as stock market indices and economic data to arrive at its forecast.